nikitaxdeshpande/nikitaxdeshpande/README.md

 # Nikita Deshpande - Data Science & Analysis • AI
 ## About
-✨Hi, I'm Nikita Deshpande, a third - year student at the University of Birmingham.
+✨Hi, I'm Nikita Deshpande, a final - year student at the University of Birmingham.

 Currently perusing my integrated Masters [MEng] Computer Science and Software Engineering degree, I am experienced in the different fields of computer science, such as:
 - UI/UX design: where I led a team in producing a user-centric solution from scratch, incorporating tools like Figma, conducted interviews and a range of primary and secondary research and pitched my findings.